UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: The qualifying system of the Champions League

 However, the play-off round of the pre-2018 system was drawn after the third qualifying round had finished, thus the coefficients of the participating teams could have been used directly.
 We have decided to disregard this minor difference in the simulations because it is connected to the match calendar, not to the format of the qualification.

-As an illustration, consider the case of the Hungarian champion Ferencv\'aros in the \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_UEFA_Champions_League_qualifying_phase_and_play-off_round}{2019/20 UEFA Champions League qualification}.
-Since Hungary was the 29th association, the club entered the first qualifying round (Q1).
-Its coefficient was 3.5, a rather low value.
-Ferencv\'aros managed to reach the third qualifying round as follows: \begin{itemize} \item Q1: it was unseeded, and played against the seeded Ludogorets Razgrad from Bulgaria, which also entered Q1 with a coefficient of 27, one of the highest at this stage.
-Ferencv\'aros advanced to Q2. \item Q2: it was considered with a coefficient of 27, was seeded, and played against Valletta from Malta, which was considered with a coefficient of 6.25 due to its advance against Dudelange from Luxembourg in Q1 (the real coefficient of Valletta was 4.25).
-Ferencv\'aros advanced to Q3. \item Q3: it was considered with a coefficient of 4.25, was unseeded, and played against Dinamo Zagreb from Croatia (coefficient: 29.5), which entered Q2 and advanced against Saburtalo Tbilisi from Georgia (coefficient: 0.95).
+As an illustration, consider the case of the Hungarian champion Ferencv\'aros in the \href{https://en.wikipedia.org/wiki/2021\%E2\%80\%9322_UEFA_Champions_League_qualifying_phase_and_play-off_round}{2021/22 UEFA Champions League qualification}.
+Since Hungary was the 33rd association, the club entered the first qualifying round (Q1).
+Its coefficient was 13.5.
+Ferencv\'aros managed to reach the play-off round as follows: \begin{itemize} \item Q1: it was seeded, and played against the unseeded Prishtina from Kosovo, which qualified from the preliminary round (PR) with a coefficient of 2.25.
+Ferencv\'aros advanced to the second qualifying round (Q2). \item Q2: it was considered with a coefficient of 13.5, was seeded, and played against {\v Z}algiris Vilnius from Lithuania, which was considered with a coefficient of 6.5 as {\v Z}algiris advanced against Linfield from Northern Ireland (coefficient: 5.25) in Q1.
+Ferencv\'aros advanced to the third qualifying round (Q3). \item Q3: it was considered with a coefficient of 13.5, was unseeded, and played against Slavia Prague from the Czech Republic (coefficient: 43.5), which entered Q3.
+Ferencv\'aros advanced to the play-off round (PO). \item PO: it was considered with a coefficient of 43.5, was seeded, and played against Young Boys from Switzerland (coefficient: 35), which entered Q2 and advanced against CFR Cluj from Romania (coefficient: 16.5) in Q3.
 Ferencv\'aros was eliminated. \end{itemize}